MickyHCorbett/MorfLess/package/installation.md

          Default: morfless-mydomain-search
          Description: The backend search files bucket

-Set these value to the same ones that you used in Part 1
+Set these values to the same ones that you used in Part 1

 The file can be run from the CloudFormation GUI or by using the following AWS CLI command:

         aws cloudformation create-stack \
-                --stack-name <morfless-deployment-copyinit_name> \
+                --stack-name <morfless-deployment-copyinit-name> \
                 --template-body file://path/to/file/MorfLess-Part2-CopyDefaultsToBuckets.yml \
                 --capabilities CAPABILITY_NAMED_IAM